SilasReinagel/silasreinagel.github.io/_posts/2017-07-18-put-the-logic-with-the-data.md

 This offers two benefits.
 First, this allows the `MouseStateActions` to hide its `CurrentState` and `ClickedAt` properties.
 This ensures that only the declarative properties can be set.
 Secondly, the `MouseStateProcessing` system is now much, much clearer.
 The code clearly indicates that he is an intermediary between the Mouse and the object with MouseStateActions.

-Furthermore, this reducing the coupling between the two since now there is no data passing between the System and the Component.
+Furthermore, this reduces the coupling between the two since now there is no data passing between the System and the Component.
 This reduces the chance of bugs, and makes it easier to modify the behavior of MouseStateActions if further logic or state-tracking is needed in the future.

-For data structures that you own, whenever and whenever possible, keep the logic and utility functions alongside the data.
+For data structures that you own, whenever and wherever possible, keep the logic and utility functions alongside the data.